Kev1n8/Kev1n8/README.md

 ## Hi there 👋

-🧑‍🎓 I'm a graduate student majoring in Computer Science.
+🧑‍🎓 I'm a undergraduate student majoring in Computer Science.

 📚 I'm currently learning about Database and Neural Networks.